-Children of a deceased or disabled worker can receive benefits if they are:

-- 1. Under 18 or still in high-school - 2.
-Adult children who have a disability that began prior to age 22
+Children of a deceased or disabled worker can receive benefits if they are under the age of 18, still in high school, or an adult who had a disability that began prior to age 22.

-Children of a deceased worker are entitled to an amount equal to /4 of the deceased worker's disability benefit.
+Children of a deceased worker are entitled to an amount equal to 3⁄4 of the deceased worker's disability benefit.
 This is limited by a family maximum.

-Children of a disabled worker are entitled to an amount equal to $\frac{1}{2}$ of the deceased worker's disability benefit.
+Children of a disabled worker are entitled to an amount equal to 1⁄2 of the deceased worker's disability benefit.
 This is limited by a family maximum.